qkaiser/qkaiser.github.io/_posts/2018-02-13-osgi-console.markdown

 layout: post
 title:  "OSGi Console - Gateway to (s)hell"
 date:   2018-02-13 10:00:00
+author: qkaiser
+image: /assets/shodan_osgi.png
+excerpt: |
+    I recently came upon a Telnet-based service that was previously unidentified by network scanning tools.
+This blog post describes my encounter with this service and how I used Nmap fingerprinting and scripting capabilities to add detection, and Metasploit to gain command execution on it.
 comments: true
 categories: pentesting
 ---

 I recently came upon a Telnet-based service that was previously unidentified by network scanning tools.
 This blog post describes my encounter with this service and how I used Nmap fingerprinting and scripting capabilities to add detection, and Metasploit to gain command execution on it.